-If you want to make the ultimate pie for Christmas, look no further than this Cranberry Sage Pie from The Four & Twenty Blackbirds Pie Book.
+If you want to make the ultimate pie for Christmas, look no further than this Cranberry Sage Pie.
 Not only is the filling vibrant red, but the tart and sweet cranberries and mild herbaceous sage really highlight holiday flavors in this gorgeous seasonal pie.

 The pie crust is perfection, super flaky with the delicious flavor of real butter.
 Arrange a pretty lattice or keep it simple with a standard top crust, cut with ventilation slits.
 A sprinkling of demerara sugar, or in my case raw sugar, adds a bit of sweetness and crunch to the golden brown crust.